Where Are the Best Bike Trails in Charleston, SC?

 Address: Wannamaker County Park, 8888 University Blvd, North Charleston, SC 29406

-North Wannamaker County Park is a peaceful, beautiful park in North Charleston, with its trails open to hikers, walkers, and runners.
-Inside the park is a paved two-mile loop.
+North Wannamaker County Park is a peaceful, beautiful park in North Charleston.
+Its trails are open to hikers, walkers, and runners.
+Inside the park is a paved two-mile loop open to walkers, skaters, and bikers.
 For mountain biking, head to the Wannamaker North Trail.
-Access this 13-mile trail designed for mountain bicyclists of all levels from Goose Creek and not the county park.
-Note that this trail is also open to pedestrians, so be on the lookout as you navigate the rapid elevation changes and tight turns.
-One of the nice things about this trail is that it loops, meaning you can ride it multiple times and really get familiar with the path without having to get back to a start point.
+Note that access to this 13-mile dirt trail designed for mountain bicyclists of all levels is from Goose Creek, not the county park.
+This trail is also open to pedestrians, so be on the lookout as you navigate the rapid elevation changes and tight turns.
+One of the nice things about this trail is that it loops.
+You can ride it multiple times and get familiar with the path without returning to a start point.

 Marrington Plantation Trailhead